Tag Archives: Salt Typhoon

 How This Threat Operates

-• Advanced Phishing and Smishing: By sending deceptive links through email and SMS, Attackers use realistic, spyware-laden messages to deceive officials into clicking harmful links.
+• Advanced Phishing and Smishing: By sending deceptive links through email and SMS, attackers use realistic, spyware-laden messages to deceive officials into clicking harmful links.

-• Spyware and Malware Injection: After gaining access, The attack covertly monitors calls, messages, and even device locations, using sophisticated spyware.
+• Spyware and Malware Injection: After gaining access, the attack covertly monitors calls, messages, and even device locations, using sophisticated spyware.
 It even hijacks cameras and microphones to provide real-time surveillance.

 • Exploitation of Zero-Day Vulnerabilities: Salt Typhoon leverages unknown system vulnerabilities to access networks secretly, making it nearly impossible for traditional security protocols to detect.